MEGA65/mega65-core/docs/test-c65mode.md

 ## c65 mode

+Simple set of tests to verify that C65 mode is working correctly.

 * Power up the board:
 ensure that the host-PC is providing power through the USB cable, and that the POWER switch is ON.
 -> verify that the VGA screen shows the same as below: